Setting Arc-Length Method

 Note that with ALM the load vector F represents only a certain reference load that is kept constant during the entire response calculation.
 The actual value of the load at the end of calculation is equal to the λ multiple of F; λ < 1 represents the state when the actual bearing capacity of a structure is less than the prescribed reference load; if λ at the end of response calculation exceeds 1, the program automatically adjusts the arc length in order for the solution to converge to value λ = 1 within a selected tolerance equal to 0.01 (1% the maximum applied load).
 This value cannot be changed.

 The literature offers a number of ALM formulations.
 The program supports the method suggested by Crisfield and the consistently linearized method proposed by Ramm.
-The latter one is considerably simple, at least from the formulation point of view, than the Crisfield method.
-On the other hand it is reportedly less robust.
+The latter one is considerably simple, at least from the formulation point of view then the Crisfield method.
+On the other hand, it is reportedly less robust.
 The default setting is the Crisfield method.

 Arc-length - setting the type of Arc-length method